derrydwi/synapsis-fe-test/README.md

   - GET /posts - Fetch a list of posts.
   - GET /posts/:id - Fetch a post by ID.
+  - GET /posts/:id/comments - Fetch comments for a post by ID.

 ## Components